 Holocaust and Genocide Studies is a dynamic field of research and education of the highest international relevance.
-The goal of this Master of Arts is to give you the ability to understand and analyse independently the phenomenon of genocide, and episodes of genocidal violence in their historical and cultural contexts.
+The goal of this Master of Arts is to give you the ability to understand and analyse independently the phenomenon of genocide and other forms of mass violence in their historical and cultural contexts.
 Empirical knowledge and sharpened analytical abilities have become sought-after skills for a variety of potential employers.

 About the programme

-The Master Programme in Holocaust and Genocide Studies is a cross-disciplinary course of study drawn from:
+The Master Programme in Holocaust and Genocide Studies at Uppsala University is a cross-disciplinary course of study drawn from:

-These violent events have usually occurred in conjunction with major economic, social and political crises, mobilization of ethnic idenities, formation of new states, colonial processes and modernization.
+These violent events have usually occurred in conjunction with major economic, social and political crises, mobilisation of ethnic identities, formation of new states, colonial processes and modernisation.
 While studying different cases of genocide and mass violence closely, you will also learn methodologies and analytical perspectives from various disciplines.

-You will write a degree project worth 45 credits (30 credits if you choose to finish after one year).
-You will also have the possibility of combining the studies with methods courses and other courses at other departments.
+You will write a thesis worth 45 credits (or 15 credits if you choose to finish after one year).
+You will also have the possibility of combining the studies with methods courses and courses at other departments.

-The first semester you will study obligatory courses in Holocaust history, and other episodes of genocide and mass violence from cross-disciplinary perspectives.
+First semester During the first semester you will study compulsory courses in Holocaust history and other episodes of genocide and mass violence from cross-disciplinary perspectives.

 Other case studies analysed include Armenia, Cambodia, Rwanda and Bosnia-Herzegovina.
 Episodes of genocidal violence that have occurred in Latin and North America, Africa and Asia will also be studied.
-You will also study the historical, political and cultural processes and contexts in which mass violence has occurred, including fascism, colonialism, and communism.
+You will learn about the historical, political and cultural processes and contexts in which mass violence has occurred, including fascism, colonialism, and communism.

-The second semester will commence with an obligatory course on theories of genocide and mass violence, to be followed by the opportunity to choose from different courses covering specific aspects of mass violence, including psychology, social psychology, cultural and social anthropology, peace and conflict studies, international law and the study of (historical) memory.
+Second semester The second semester will begin with an obligatory course on theories of genocide and mass violence, followed by the opportunity to choose from different courses covering specific aspects of mass violence, including psychology, social psychology, cultural and social anthropology, peace and conflict studies, international law and the study of (historical) memory.

 You will also have the opportunity to take relevant courses from other cooperating departments within the Faculties of Arts and Social Sciences.

-During the third semester you will choose a specific method for the degree project, take a methodology course, and commence the drafting of the degree project.
+Third semester During the third semester you will choose a specific method for your thesis, take a methodology course, and begin drafting of your degree project.

-The fourth semester is devoted to writing and defending the Master’s degree project.
+Fourth semester The fourth semester is devoted to writing and defending your Master’s thesis.

 Courses within the programme